 Whether you are using a fixed or semi-fixed bolt rig, or a method feeder, the perfect lead weight for tench fishing is about 1-1.5oz.
 This weight will produce enough resistance for the tench to perfectly bolt itself.

 Generally, your hooklink should be about 3-4” long and made of either braid or fluorocarbon material.
-Personally, I prefer braid over fluoro, as braided material is simply less stiff, which leads to a more natural bait presentation in your swim.
+Personally, I prefer braid over fluoro, as braided material is simply not as stiff, which leads to a more natural bait presentation.

 If you’re using braid material as your hooklink, go for a 6-8lb dark variant, both coated or uncoated.